memoria-io/reactive/README.md

 ## Release notes
 * `20.23.0`
-  * In Memory PartitionPipeline performance:
+  * In Memory PartitionPipeline performance one thread:
 ```
 Processed 6 events in  25 millis
 Processed 60 events in  9 millis